 Also claiming testing has shown that its AI chips stack up against Google’s, Bitmain is betting neural network machine learning methods in its new line of AI products — the BM1680 processor-based tensor computing card, deep learning accelerating card and intelligent server unit — will heighten processing capacity in graphics chips for cryptocurrency and non-cryptocurrency applications alike.

-For now, the investor prospectus says robotics is Bitmain’s first move in pioneering artificially intelligent software and hardware, with a team of “nearly 500 people” from “top academic institutions and technology companies” working on “R&D, platform architecture, algorithm development, software and hardware development” to make good on the acquisition of smart robotics company Luobetec and the production of the Luo Xiaodou robotic pet.
+For now, robotics is Bitmain’s first move in pioneering artificially intelligent software and hardware.
+The investor prospectus says a team of “nearly 500 people” from “top academic institutions and technology companies” is working on “R&D, platform architecture, algorithm development, software and hardware development” to make good on the acquisition of smart robotics company Luobetec and the production of the Luo Xiaodou robotic pet.

 Bitmain declined to comment on the IPO.

 Correction: A previous version of this article displayed incorrect financial numbers for 2016-2018 profits and 2016-2018 cryptocurrency earnings due to translation errors in the investor documents.
 The charts and text have been updated to accurately reflect the accounting data.